 23. Performs other related duties as required.

 Usual Physical Demands: The incumbent of this position typically exhibits the physical demands identified in the Functional Job Analysis on file in the College's Human Resources Department and which is periodically reviewed and updated.
 Physical demands listed in the Functional Job Analysis are not job qualification standards, but are used to help the College assess and determine reasonable accommodations for otherwise qualified individuals covered by the Americans with Disabilities Act.

 The employee regularly sits, stands, reaches, and uses a computer.
 Employee occasionally bends, stoops and lifts items up to 10 pounds.

 Working Conditions: Normal office and classroom working environment.

-Master's degree in Interpreting, ASL Education, or related field.
-Proficiency with ASL.
-Understanding of relevant culture and policy landscape concerning ASL/Interpreting.
+Bachelor's degree in Interpreting, ASL Education, or related field.
+RID or comparable certification.
+One year teaching experience.
 State Motor Vehicle Operator's License or demonstrable ability to gain access to work site(s).

 About Columbus State Community College